-- A. "Application Programming Interfaces (APIs)" means the interfaces, including any associated callback interfaces, that Microsoft Middleware running on a Windows Operating System Product uses to call upon that Windows Operating System Product in order to obtain any services from that Windows Operating System Product. - B. "Communications Protocol" means the set of rules for information exchange to accomplish predefined tasks between a Windows Operating System Product and a server operating system product connected via a network, including, but not limited to, a local area network, a wide area network or the Internet.
-These rules govern the format, semantics, timing, sequencing, and error control of messages exchanged over a network. - C. "Consideration" means any monetary payment or the provision of preferential licensing terms; technical, marketing, and sales support; enabling programs; product information; information about future plans; developer support; hardware or software certification or approval; or permission to display trademarks, icons or logos. - D. "Covered OEMs" means the 20 OEMs with the highest worldwide volume of licenses of Windows Operating System Products reported to Microsoft in Microsoft's fiscal year preceding the effective date of the Final Judgment.
+- A. "Application Programming Interfaces (APIs)" API" means the interfacesapplication programming interface, including any associated callback interfaces, interface that Microsoft Middleware running on a Windows Operating System Product uses to call upon that Windows Operating System Product in order to obtain any services from that Windows Operating System Product to disclose pursuant to III.D. - B. "Communications Protocol" means the set of rules for information exchange to accomplish predefined tasks between a Windows Operating System Product and a server operating system product connected via a network, including, but not limited to, a local area network, a wide area network or the Internet.
+These rules govern the format, semantics, timing, sequencing, and error control of messages exchanged over a network. - C. "Consideration" means any monetary payment or the provision of preferential licensing terms; technical, marketing, and sales support; enabling programs; product information; information about future plans; developer support; hardware or software certification or approval; or permission to display trademarks, icons or logos.

+- D. "Covered OEMs" means the 20 OEMs with the highest worldwide volume of licenses of Windows Operating System Products reported to Microsoft in Microsoft's fiscal year preceding the effective date of the Final Judgment.
 The OEMs that fall within this definition of Covered OEMs shall be recomputed by Microsoft as soon as practicable after the close of each of Microsoft's fiscal years. - E. "Documentation" means all information regarding the identification and means of using APIs that a person of ordinary skill in the art requires to make effective use of those APIs.
-Such information shall be of the sort and to the level of specificity, precision and detail that Microsoft customarily provides for APIs it documents in the Microsoft Developer Network ("MSDN"). - F. "IAP" means an Internet access provider that provides consumers with a connection to the Internet, with or without its own proprietary content. - G. "ICP" means an Internet content provider that provides content to users of the Internet by maintaining Web sites.

-- H. "IHV" means an independent hardware vendor that develops hardware to be included in or used with a Personal Computer running a Windows Operating System Product. - I. "ISV" means an entity other than Microsoft that is engaged in the development or marketing of software products. - J. "Microsoft Middleware" means software code that - 1.
-Microsoft distributes separately from a Windows Operating System Product to update that Windows Operating System Product; - 2. is Trademarked; - 3. provides the same or substantially similar functionality as a Microsoft Middleware Product; and - 4. includes at least the software code that controls most or all of the user interface elements of that Microsoft Middleware.
+Such information shall be of the sort and to the level of specificity, precision and detail that Microsoft customarily provides for APIs it documents in the Microsoft Developer Network ("MSDN"). - F. "IAP" means an Internet access provider that provides consumers with a connection to the Internet, with or without its own proprietary content. - G. "ICP" means an Internet content provider that provides content to users of the Internet by maintaining Web sites. - H. "IHV" means an independent hardware vendor that develops hardware to be included in or used with a Personal Computer running a Windows Operating System Product. - I. "ISV" means an entity other than Microsoft that is engaged in the development or marketing of software products. - J. "Microsoft Middleware" means software code that - 1.
+Microsoft distributes separately from a Windows Operating System Product to update that Windows Operating System Product; - 2. is Trademarked; or is marketed by Microsoft as a major version of any Microsoft Middleware Product defined in section VI.K.1; and - 3. provides the same or substantially similar functionality as a Microsoft Middleware Product: and. - 4. includes at least the software code that controls most or all of the user interface elements of that Microsoft Middleware.